Daniel-VDM/Easy-Seq2Seq-chatbot/README.md

 * Attr: "answers".
 Optional for the vocab file but mandatory for the data file.
 This is simply the list of answers from the question-answer pairs (for convenience).

 * Attr: "signature".
 Mandatory for both.
-It is some sort of identifier that ties back to the original source of the data, i.e: file_name + last modified time of file_name.
+This is some sort of (string) identifier that ties back to the original source of the data, i.e: source_file_name + last modified time of source_file_name.

 > Sample JSON files can be found with the script ([`Cornell_Movie_Dialogs_Data.json`](Cornell_Movie_Dialogs_Data.json) & [`Small_Data.json`](Small_Data.json)).
 Furthermore, one could reference [`./training_data_scripts/Cornell-Data_json_creator.py`](training_data_scripts/Cornell-Data_json_creator.py) as a sample script that takes a CSV file and creates the desired JSON file.